 VR-SFP 13.15 VAT Specialized Evaluation

 VR-SFP 13.16 Vocational Adjustment Training Specialized

+VR-SFP 13.17 VAT Exploring Post-Secondary Education and Training

 In addition to VR Standards for Providers contractors, Transition Educator providers and Nontraditional providers may provide VAT services.
 Refer to VRSM C-1005: Non-Contracted Providers for information about the requirements of Nontraditional providers and Transition Educator providers.

-For VAT-Specialized Evaluation and VAT-Specialized, the VR counselor signs the VR3135B, Vocational Training Specialized Training Plan, indicating agreement with the VAT goals, objectives, and training hours before training is provided after the evaluation or before additional monthly hours are authorized with a service authorization.The VAT staff qualifications can be found at VR-SFP 13.2.3 Vocational Adjustment Trainer Staff Qualifications.
+For VAT-Specialized Evaluation and VAT-Specialized, the VR counselor signs the VR3135B, Vocational Training Specialized Training Plan, indicating agreement with the VAT goals, objectives, and training hours before training is provided after the evaluation or before additional monthly hours are authorized with a service authorization.
+Planning meetings related to the training plan between customer, provider, customer’s circle of supports and VR-Staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

+The VAT staff qualifications can be found at VR-SFP 13.2.3 Vocational Adjustment Trainer Staff Qualifications.

 VAT services may not be purchased more than once for a customer without management approval.
 If it is necessary to purchase a VAT service more than once, a VR3472, Contracted Service Modification Request, must be completed and approved by the director of VR.